mohammedaminberjawi/employee-directory-backend/README.md

 # employee-directory-backend
-A basic employee directory backend server using ExpressJs, Sequelize and SQL
+A basic employee directory backend server using ExpressJs, Sequelize and MySQL

 ## Installation and Setup